GenesisCare welcomes budget injection into diagnostic imaging, precision medicine, rural health workforce

 GenesisCare welcomes the significant investment in genomics research, including $28.1 million over 4 years to establish Genomics Australia to drive the translation and integration of genomics into the Australian healthcare system.

 “Over the last decade tremendous progress has been made on a global basis in precision medicine and personalised cancer care.
-We have seen increasing personalisation of care which focuses on ensuring individuals receive the right treatments and in the right sequence,” said Dr Burke.
+We have seen increasing personalisation of care which focuses on ensuring individuals receive the right treatments and in the right sequence,3” said Dr Burke, “Genomics is the foundation of personalised medicine and GenesisCare congratulates the Government on the establishment of its new agency Genomics Australia, to lead the integration of personalised medicine as standard of care in Australia.”

 “Genomics is the foundation of personalised medicine and GenesisCare congratulates the Government on the establishment of its new agency Genomics Australia, to lead the integration of personalised medicine as standard of care in Australia.”